Cooleyy/EasySpawner/README.md

 Easy spawner provides a simple and easy to use UI for spawning any Valheim prefab inside the game.
 Use this mod to spawn in items or enemies (of any level!) or just experiment spawning any gameobject possible (includes fx, vfx, and sfx)

 While in game press "/" or "Numpad /" to show/hide the menu.
+Hotkey can be changed in config.

 The main feature of the provided menu is a search field that when typed into updates a dropdown of prefabs that contain the search term (non case-sensitive).
 The prefabs will contain all manner of gameobjects from items, enemies, world objects, fx, vfx, sfx and anything else in the game.